subir301204/Hospital-Management-System/README.md

 # HOSPITAL MANAGEMENT SYSTEM

-I am building this project as a hobby project.
-I want to make this project usable by users and grow it more.
+Hello everyone!
+I have made this command line tool project just out of curiosity.

+## Requirements
+- Latest Cpp compiler (It will be esy with gcc/g++)

+## How to compile and run
+> g++ src/*.cpp -I include -o main
+> ./main